gwbres/adi-ad9546/README.md

 * `--flag` is optionnal: action will not be performed if not requested

-For complex flag values (basically involving white spaces), for example `ref-input --coupling`, don't forget to encapsulate by inverted commas:
+For complex flag values (basically involving white spaces), for example `ref-input --coupling`, don't forget to encapsulate with inverted commas:

 ```shell
 ref-input.py \